-Zen Cho is the author of a short story collection (Spirits Abroad, 2014) and two historical fantasy novels (Sorcerer to the Crown, 2015 and The True Queen, 2019).
-She has won the Crawford Award and the British Fantasy Award for Best Newcomer, and is a Hugo and Campbell Award finalist.
+Zen Cho is the author of a short story collection (Spirits Abroad) and two historical fantasy novels (Sorcerer to the Crown and The True Queen).
+She is a Crawford, British Fantasy and Hugo Award winner, and a finalist for the Astounding Award for Best New Writer (previously the Campbell).

-Zen Cho is the author of a short story collection (Spirits Abroad, Fixi, 2014) and two historical fantasy novels (Sorcerer to the Crown, 2015 and The True Queen, 2019, both published by Ace and Macmillan).
-She is a winner of the Crawford Award and the British Fantasy Award for Best Newcomer, and a finalist for the Locus, Hugo and Campbell Awards.
+Zen Cho is the author of a short story collection (Spirits Abroad, Fixi) and two historical fantasy novels (Sorcerer to the Crown and The True Queen, both published by Ace and Macmillan).
+She is a winner of the Crawford, British Fantasy and Hugo Awards, and a finalist for the Locus and Astounding Awards.
 She was born and raised in Malaysia, resides in the UK, and lives in a notional space between the two.

 Zen Cho was born and raised in Malaysia, and lives in the UK.
-Her short fiction has been nominated for the Pushcart Prize and the Hugo Awards, honour-listed for the Carl Brandon Society Awards, and translated into French, Spanish, Italian and Finnish.
-Cho was a finalist for the Campbell Award for Best New Writer, joint winner of the Crawford Award for her short story collection Spirits Abroad (Buku Fixi, 2014) and winner of the British Fantasy Award for Best Newcomer for her historical fantasy novel Sorcerer to the Crown (Ace/Macmillan, 2015).
+Her short fiction has been awarded a Hugo, nominated for the Pushcart Prize, honour-listed for the Carl Brandon Society Awards, and translated into French, Spanish, Italian, Finnish and Chinese.
+Cho was a finalist for the Astounding Award for Best New Writer (previously the Campbell), joint winner of the Crawford Award for her short story collection Spirits Abroad, and winner of the British Fantasy Award for Best Newcomer for her historical fantasy novel Sorcerer to the Crown.

 Sorcerer to the Crown was also a Locus Awards finalist for Best First Novel, RT Reviewers’ Choice Awards nominee for Best Fantasy Novel and official nominee for the ALA/YALSA Alex Awards, as well as being longlisted for the British Science Fiction Association Awards and the Tiptree Award.
 Sorcerer to the Crown appeared in Best Books of 2015 lists from Library Journal, ALA, Barnes & Noble, NPR, io9, Tor.com, BookRiot and the Seattle Times, and was selected for the 2017 Amelia Bloomer List of notable feminist literature for young people.